varigence/docs/bimlflex/ssis-deployment/using-deployment-wizard.md

+---
+uid: using-deployment-wizard.md
+title: Deployment Through the SSIS Deployment Wizard
+---
+# Deployment Through PowerShell
-## Deployment through the SSIS Deployment Wizard
+## Deployment Through the SSIS Deployment Wizard

 For a walkthrough of creating a BimlFlex solution that targets ADF, review the [Synapse ADF Implementation Guide](../implementation-guides/synapse-implementation-introduction.md).